BastilleBSD/bastille/docs/chapters/subcommands/setup.rst

   ishmael ~ # bastille setup           ## configure -l -p and -z

-The ``-l|loopback`` option will configure a loopback interface called ``bastille0`` that will be used when not specifying an interface with the ``create`` command.
+The ``-l|loopback`` option will configure a loopback interface called ``bastille0`` that will be used as a default when not specifying an interface with the ``create`` command.

 The ``-s|shared`` option will configure the interface you choose to also be used as the default when not specifying an interface with the ``create`` command.